andyhasit/turboshell/README.md

 This virtual environment will only be activated:

-- When running the turboshell command*
+- When running a turboshell command\*
 - When installing packages used for your commands

 \* This is done automatically, and only for the scope of the command.
 Turboshell commands won't affect (or use) whatever virtual environment you may have active.